KabakiAntony/Bucketlist/README.md

 </details>

-Incase of a bug or anything else use any on the below channels to reach me
+Incase of a bug or anything else use any on the below channels to reach me on

 [Find me on twitter](https://twitter.com/kabakikiarie) OR  drop me an email at kabaki.antony@gmail.com